5 tips for understanding the cost of rapid door maintenance and repairs

-Here are some common rapid door repairs and their associated costs:
+Here are some common rapid door problems and the associated cost of repair:

-a) The door will not open or close.
+a) The rapid door will not open or close

 There could be several reasons for your rapid door to stick in one position or another:

-Remote Controls– If your door is connected to Remote controls, it may be worth checking battery and frequency programming.
+Remote control issues – If your door is connected to remote controls, it may be worth checking their battery and the frequency programming.
 If there is a small light on your remote, press the button and see if the light illuminates.
-If it does not, likely you will need to replace the battery inside the opener, and/or re-program the remote to the receiver card.
-This is a very inexpensive repair, and may solve the problem.

-Track Issues - If your rapid door tracks are bent or warped in any way, your door will move unevenly or refuse to move at all.
+Track issues - If your rapid door tracks are bent or warped in any way, your door will move unevenly or even refuse to move at all.
 Depending on the degree of damage, your tracks will need to be repaired or replaced.
-Refer to detail above relating to Track Obstruction.
+Refer to the details above relating to track obstruction.